Robin van Helsum: Disappearance

-Van Helsum made a five-day trek into Germany from his residence in Hengelo, Netherlands with a friend named Lex.
+Van Helsum reportedly made a five-day trek into Germany from his residence in Hengelo, Netherlands with a friend named Lex.
 The pair hiked with the help of a map and compass, and both stayed in tents overnight.
 He showed up at Berlin City Hall on 5 September 2011.
-He spoke to the office workers saying; "I'm all alone in the world, I don't know who I am.
+The distance of about 500 km could not have been hiked in five days, implying that Van Helsum either hiked even longer or used other means of transportation.
+At the city hall, he spoke to the office workers saying; "I'm all alone in the world, I don't know who I am.
 Please help me.”
 He gave his first name as "Ray" and that his date of birth was 20 June 1994. had claimed that his father had died in August 2011 and that he had buried him "in a hole in the forest underneath some stones" and that his mother had died in a car crash when he was 12 and that van Helsum received scars on his face.
 (Unknown to van Helsum, his real father died in February 2012, not knowing what had happened to his son.)
 He was wearing a golden-coloured necklace around his neck with the pendant "D", the first letter in his mother's name.
 He had appeared without a passport and any form of identification.
 "Ray" spoke English with a slight accent suggesting to the German Authorities that one or both of his parents were American or British.
 Police in Berlin believed that he may have been from the Czech Republic having given the indication that he lived in the undergrowth of the Ore Mountains.